CshlSiepelLab/SimPol/README.md

 	* Using HighFive interface to generate HDF5 file [https://github.com/BlueBrain/HighFive](https://github.com/BlueBrain/HighFive)
 	* Uses chunking and ZLIB (deflate) compression at level 9
 5. positions/position_matrix_#.csv: CSV files containing the position matrix at a specified step

+## Sampling nascent RNA sequencing read counts

+If you prefer to simulate nascent RNA sequencing read counts in addition to the RNAP positions, you can also follow the tutorial in `scripts/sample_read_counts.Rmd`.

 ## Citation
 Zhao, Y., Liu, L. & Siepel, A. Model-based characterization of the equilibrium dynamics of transcription initiation and promoter-proximal pausing in human cells.
 2022.10.19.512929 Preprint at [bioRxiv](https://doi.org/10.1101/2022.10.19.512929) (2022).